hms2010/Word-Laddder/readme.md

 ```
 Word_Ladder <filename>
 ```
+_<filename\> argument must be without .dat extension.
+But filename must contains it._

 File includes two words splitted by a space or an end-of-line char - start word and end word.
 It can ends with or without end-of-line.
 ## Examples